PitEG/todotoday/README.md

 # Dependencies
 For now, only works on linux.
-make and the mono compiler is required.
+mono is required to compile.